 If you've formed an Arizona limited liability company (LLC), you'll need to follow Arizona's laws for maintaining and running your LLC.
 While you're not required to submit an annual report for your LLC, you're required to obtain any required licenses and permits and pay applicable business taxes.

-Unlike most other states, Arizona does not require LLCs to file annual reports.
+Unlike most other states, Arizona doesn't require LLCs to file annual reports.

 Does your LLC have employees?
 If so, you'll need to pay employer taxes.
-Some of these taxes are paid to the federal government (the IRS) and are not covered here.
-(But note that federal employer tax obligations start with obtaining a federal employer identification number (EIN).)
-However, Arizona employers also must pay taxes to the state.
+Some of these taxes are paid to the federal government (the IRS) and aren't covered here.
+In addition to federal taxes, Arizona employers must pay taxes to the state.

-If you will be doing business in states other than Arizona, you may need to register your LLC in some or all of those states.
-Whether you're required to register will depend on the specific states involved: each state has its own rules for what constitutes doing business and whether registration is necessary.
-Often activities such as having a physical presence (a business location) in a state, hiring employees in a state, or soliciting business in a state (such as by telephone, print ads, mail, or the Internet) will be considered doing business for registration purposes.
-Registration usually involves obtaining a certificate of authority or similar document.
+If you plan to conduct business in states other than Arizona, you might need to register your LLC in some or all of those states.
+Whether you're required to register will depend on the specific states involved.
+Every state has rules for what constitutes doing business and whether registration is necessary.
+Typically, activities such as having a physical presence (a business location) in a state, hiring employees in a state, or soliciting business in a state (such as by telephone, print ads, mail, or the Internet) will be considered doing business for registration purposes.

 For more information regarding foreign registration, see our state guide to qualifying to do business outside your state.